Last Updated on

 As in all proteins, collagen is made up of small amino acid molecules connected together into short “peptide” chains.
 These peptides are then connected together into larger and longer chains we call proteins.
 20 amino acids are found in human proteins, primarily Glycine and Proline.

-Note: Amino acids must also found in other types of important metabolic molecules, such as neurotransmitters, hormones and vitamins.
+Note: Amino acids are also found in other types of important metabolic molecules, such as neurotransmitters, hormones and vitamins.

 Fully formed collagen fibers are assembled from many protein chains that are linked together.